yegor256/blog/_posts/2018/mar/2018-03-06-speed-vs-quality.md

 Won't this attitude ruin the project and turn the code base into a mess?

+Yes, it will.

-Yes, it will, if the project doesn't care about its quality either.
+If the project doesn't care about its quality either.

 There must be a permanent conflict between a project and its programmers:
 1) the project must be configured to reject anything that lowers the